Skip to main content

 We promote an educational approach to serving our clients and colleagues.

 We aim to empower our clients by informing them of their rights and acting as their legal shepherd.
-We strive to educate one another on how we can be the best lawyer, the best mentor or the best support for others.
+As a firm, we strive to educate one another on how we can be the best lawyer, the best mentor or the best support for others.

-We foster solutions-oriented thinking for our clients and for ourselves.
+We foster solution-oriented thinking for our clients and for ourselves.

-Everything is fixable.
-Either change the action or change the perspective.
+One of our mottos is, “everything is fixable;” either change the action or change the perspective.

 We are advocates of the independent film community.